Wisconsin Red Light Cameras

 How to pay a red light ticket

-If you don’t want the hassle of fighting your ticket, your ticket can be paid online, by mail, or in person at the address listed on the ticket.
+You can pat your red light ticket in three ways: online, by mail, or in person at the address listed on the ticket.
 However, this may vary between counties.
 Some states may also offer payment plans if you can’t afford the ticket amount in full.

 Paying your red light ticket is an admission of guilt, which means you: